Rideau Hall: Architecture

 Further projects that were completed by 1914 were the enargement in 1912 of the state dining room and addition of the long gallery to the east of the tent room.
 Off the long gallery is the verandah, added in 1927.
 It is a simple, stucco-clad structure containing one room with large windows and French doors overlooking the upper terrace lawn in the corner between the Dufferin and Monck wings.
 Between the windows are half-round and flat classical pilasters.
 A set of stairs leads from the French doors to the upper terrace.

 The royal coat of arms of the United Kingdom carved into the tympanum of the pediment atop the Mappin block in 1914, seven years before the creation of the Royal Coat of Arms of Canada.
 Evidence of the 2006-2007 restoration can be seen in the mismatched colouration of the stones in the hood mould.

 An accessible entrance—opened by Anne, Princess Royal, and named after her—was added in 1982 and the Minto wing was eventually converted from residences to offices.
 Then, at the prompting of Governor General Michaëlle Jean, the main façade of Rideau Hall underwent a major renovation through 2006 and 2007, overseen by the National Capital Commission, which has been responsible for the maintenance and upkeep of the building and its grounds since 1986.
 Masonry was treated and restored, the original sash windows rehabilitated and stripped of their lead paint, and the copper roof of the Mappin wing was repaired.
 This was the first time any considerable work had been done on the front façade since the 1960s.
 A project began in 2012 to replace the building's climate control system—consisting of three large external chillers and multiple window-mounted air conditioners—with a geothermal heating and cooling system, expected to supply approximately half of the building's heating requirements during winter, until the geothermal system is expanded in future.

 The hall was designated as a classified heritage property by the Federal Heritage Buildings Review Office in 1986, giving it the highest heritage significance in Canada.

 Decor and furnishings

 Rideau Hall has long been a collection point for Canadian art and cabinetry.
-As early as the first viceregal inhabitants, the hall has held pieces by prominent Canadian cabinet makers, such as Jacques & Hay of Toronto, James Thompson of Montreal, and William Drum of Quebec.
+As early as the first viceregal inhabitants, the hall has held pieces by prominent Canadian cabinet makers, such as Jacques & Hay of Toronto, James Thomson of Montreal, and William Drum of Quebec.
 Originally, the interior decoration was heavily Victorian, with many Rococo influences.
 Renovations, however, have turned the interiors into predominantly Georgian spaces, with Adam and Palladian elements.
 Until the 1960s, the contents and colours of the house changed with each successive royal and viceregal family; the consort typically seeing it as her duty to update Rideau Hall to suit both her personal and contemporary tastes.